quant-daddy/graphql-eventbus/website/docs/getting-started/prerequisite.md

 ## Event Architecture

 We assume that you understand the notion of publishing events, consuming events, and message broker (any one of RabbitMQ, Google Pubsub, Kafka, NATS etc).
+You have some level of familiarity with publishing to topics in a message broker and subscribing to topics to consume events.